Didier Kamanzi

 Didier Kamanzi, is a Rwandan actor.
 One of the most popular actors in Rwandan cinema, Kamanzi is best known for the roles in the films Rwasa, Rwassibo and Catherine.

 Apart from acting, he is also a player in the Rwanda national rugby union team.

 Personal life

-He was born in 1994 in Burundi as the third child of a family with six siblings.
-After the Rwanda genocide, he returned to Rwanda in 1994 and attended high school.
-He worked as a bouncer for a local night club for few months.
+He was born in 1994 in Burundi.
+After the Rwandan genocide, he moved to Rwanda and attended high school.
+He briefly worked as a bouncer at a night club for a few months.

 Career

-While he work as a bouncer in the night club, he got an offer to audition for a film.
+While he worked as a bouncer in the night club, he got an offer to audition for a film.
 He went to the audition and he got the role.

-In 2015, he won the award for the Best actor at the Rwandan movie awards.
+In 2015, he received the award for the Best actor at the Rwandan movie awards.